s2bd/main/all_collections/_posts/2022-05-20-discordbot.md

 ✔️ 28 May 2022 : New virtual currency system and economy!
 DayCoins and NyteCoins.
 Balance, Create, Transfer and Steal!
 ✔️ 29 May 2022 : Added a shop.
 Buy tools, weapons, protection equipment.
 Crimes increase wanted levels gradually.
 JSONs JSONs everywhere!
 ✔️ 30 May 2022 : Today marks the 10th day of progress.
 Added gacha rolls (cards) and a card showcasing system.
 Need to add a feature to sell duplicates.
-🔥 31 May 2022 : Worked on the job feature.
+✔️ 31 May 2022 : Worked on the job feature.
 Managed to get the job board right, and also the daily reward system.
+✔️ 01 June 2022 : Worked on 'work' function.
+Currently just provides money instantly.
+Will add puzzling tasks to make it more fun and challenging, later.
+🔥 02 June 2022 : Worked on 'fish','sell', and 'inventory'.
+Something's wrong with 'sell' and 'fish'.
+Had to shut down my bots for diverting attention towards finding jobs.
 ```
 Stay tuned!